pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-08-24-guide-your-layout.md

 In this article, you'll learn how to approach this problem in this scenario.

 ## I'm Here to Guide You!

 In iOS 9.0, Apple introduced major changes to its frameworks and added new ones.
-One of them was `UILayoutGuide`.
+One of them was [ `UILayoutGuide`](https://developer.apple.com/documentation/uikit/uilayoutguide).

- `UILayoutGuide` is a *“rectangular area that can interact with Auto Layout”* and it should be used to replace any `UIView` used for *"inter-view spaces or encapsulation"* (dummy view).

-It also improved efficiency and safety since you avoid the following issues regarding dummy views:
+ `UILayoutGuide` is a *“rectangular area that can interact with Auto Layout”*.
+It should be used to replace any `UIView` used for *"inter-view spaces or encapsulation"* since it improved efficiency and safety by avoiding the following issues regarding these kind of `UIView` (dummy views):

 * Creating and maintaining a `UIView` impacts performance
 * Each member of the view hierarchy adds overhead to every task the hierarchy performs